Key Quote

 RACIAL PROFILING & STOP-AND-SEARCH

-In England and Wales, Black people are disproportionately targeted by police stop-and-search powers — statistically over seven times more likely to be stopped than white people.
-The phrase 'fitting a description' has become a euphemism (a mild expression for something harsh) for racial profiling: Black boys are stopped not because of their behaviour but because of their appearance.
+In England and Wales, Black people are disproportionatelydisproportionately — To a degree that is not fair or reasonable relative to population size targeted by police stop-and-search powers — statistically over seven times more likely to be stopped than white people.
+The phrase 'fitting a description' has become a euphemismeuphemism — A mild word or expression substituted for one considered too harsh or blunt for racial profiling: Black boys are stopped not because of their behaviour but because of their appearance.
 Femi's poem exposes this systemic injustice through the specific, personal experience of a single child.

 YOUNG PEOPLE'S LAUREATE & 'POOR'